 Michael VII repudiated the treaty that Romanos had concluded with Alp Arslan after Manzikert, which proved to have been a huge mistake because the treaty might have (at least temporarily) preserved the heartland of Anatolia for the Byzantines.
 Repudiating it might have made sense if the Byzantines had the military wherewithal to force a rematch or at least to try to close their Caucasian border, but all the chaos and infighting had sapped much of what was left of the empire’s strength.
 So much attention was spent on the chaotic mess in Constantinople that the core of the empire was lost.
 By 1080, most of Anatolia belonged to one Turkic principality or another, and the Seljuk holdings there were vast enough that they became their own sultanate, the Sultanate of Rum (Rome).
 Constantinople was reduced to its European territories and a strip along the Anatolian coastline.

-Map showing the successive Seljuk conquests in Anatolia after Manzikert
+Map showing the successive Seljuk conquests in Anatolia after Manzikert, or “Malasjird” here

 Manzikert’s effects are hard to completely assess.
-There’s the school that treats it as the death blow to the Byzantine Empire, which is nuts because, again, it was another 400 years before the empire completely collapsed.
+There’s the school that treats it as the death blow to the Byzantine Empire, which is unsatisfying because, again, it was another 400 years before the empire completely collapsed.
 And while Manzikert marks a turning point in Byzantine fortunes, ending a roughly two-century period in which the empire got the better of its competition with the Abbasid Caliphate, it’s also clear that there was a lot of rot building up in the imperial center that this battle did not cause but simply exposed.
 In my view the impact of Manzikert on the Byzantines is not so much about causing the empire to fall, it’s that it all but ensured that when the empire finally did fall, it would be to a Turkic people.
-And, lo and behold, the battle did (though it took a while) open the door for Osman I to eventually put a raiding party together in the far northwestern part of Anatolia and give rise to what would become the Ottoman Empire.
-The much greater impact of Manzikert is that it opened Anatolia to Turkic conquest and settlement, and the modern nation of Turkey attests to how thorough that process was.
+And, lo and behold, the battle did (though it took a while) open the door for a 13th century Turkish bandit named Osman to found what would become the Ottoman Empire.
+In that sense Manzikert’s greatest repercussion is that it opened Anatolia to Turkic conquest and settlement, and the modern nation of Turkey attests to how thorough that process was.

 Manzikert is noteworthy for at least one other reason.
 The Seljuk victory and the perception that the Byzantines were suddenly in imminent danger led Constantinople to appeal for help to Rome, which then inspired Pope Urban II to call for nobles and their knights to take up the Cross and head east to save their fellow Christians from the Turks and, while they were in the neighborhood, to “liberate” Jerusalem for Christ.
 The First Crusade followed soon after.